Girildo/GESS-what/README.md

 Social separation has always existed and has gained particular importance in the last decades thanks to people migrational behaviour.

 ## The Model

+The model will based on the following factors:
-Satisfaction factor (how do single agents "feel" in their condition) depends on cultural affinity with neighbours Segregation index (how spread are different cultures) Within the problem of segretion, cultural background strongly influences the actions of the single agent.
+> * Satisfaction factor (how do single agents "feel" in their condition) depends on cultural affinity with neighbours;
+> * Segregation index (how spread are different cultures).
+Within the problem of segretion, cultural background strongly influences the actions of the single agent.
 Therefore a combination of both Schelling's and Axelrod's model is appropriate.